pediatric dentistry

 Pediatric Dentistry

-The doctors and staff at Midlothian Family Dentistry understand the importance of establishing a dental care routine early in life and are here to develop a path to a lifetime of oral health for both children and their parents.
-Our practice is built upon providing superior dental services with compassion and exceptional care.
 The goal of our team is to create a calm, gentle, and nurturing environment.
 We want your child to feel comfortable, to have a positive experience, and to feel proud of a job well-done!
 When you or your family visits us, you are not a patient but instead a member of our family who receives the highest-quality care and treatment.
 We are always here to answer any questions or address concerns you or your child may have.

 Establish Strong Dental Health For Your Infant Or Toddler

 As a family practice, we are proud to provide dental care for patients of all ages, including infants and toddlers.
 According to the American Academy of Pediatric Dentistry (AAPD), infants should visit the dentist before the age of one or within six months of their first tooth erupting.
-Visiting the dentist early in life establishes good dental hygiene and allows your infant to become more familiar with having their teeth examined and cleaned.
-During your infant child's first visit we will examine any their developing teeth and discuss at-home care steps, such as how to gently brush their teeth with a soft-bristle toothbrush and select an appropriate toothpaste.

 Childhood Dentistry Plans Designed To Develop Good Habits

 As your child’s primary teeth grow in, it is important to help them learn how to properly brush and floss.
-Our staff will walk you and your child through the basics of oral hygiene to establish good behavior early in life.
+Our team will walk you and your child through the basics of oral hygiene to establish good behavior early in life.
 Just like adults, we recommend children visit the dentist every six months for a checkup and routine cleaning.
 These checkups will consist of a thorough cleaning, an examination of the teeth and gums, and any suggestions for continuing their dental health.
 These checkups also allow our doctors to monitor the growth of your child's permanent teeth and identify any potential issues, such as cavities, early.

 Family-Friendly Cavity Prevention and Treatment